 Dr. Berzin walks me through the science behind this two-tiered addiction.
 "Coffee, a stimulant, triggers catecholamines like epinephrine, norepinephrine, and hormones like cortisol to keep you going," she explains.
 "These natural chemicals increase blood pressure and blood sugar, as well as heighten awareness and can trigger anxiety."

-A lot of people, Lugavere adds, rely on coffee in the morning as well as in the afternoon in order to compensate for poor lunch choices that cause blood sugar to skyrocket but ultimately fail to sustain your energy.
+A lot of people, Lugavere adds, rely on coffee in the morning as well as in the afternoon in an attempt to sustain their energy and combat the feelings of post-lunch grogginess.
 By the end of the day, this coffee consumption can leave you feeling dehydrated, drained, and on edge.
 "To compensate, many people turn to alcohol in the evenings, which stimulates GABA [neurotransmitters] in the brain and is a natural depressant," Dr. Berzin explains.
 As you are likely well aware, this can help to calm your nerves, but it can also disrupt your sleep.
 The result?
 Next-day exhaustion which leads to—you guessed it—more caffeine consumption.
 "Even a glass or two of wine can decrease the number of times you reach deep sleep, leading to more fatigue," she says.

-Below, Dr. Berzin shares her expertise for breaking free of your co-dependent relationship with these two beverages.
+Want to curb your coffee in the morning, wine at night cycle?
+Below, Dr. Berzin shares her expertise for breaking free of your co-dependent relationship with coffee and alcohol.

 First thing's first.
 You need to be getting enough quality sleep each night, says Dr. Berzin, who swears by these easy tips: